-OAKLAND, Calif. – Brandon Belt hit a go-ahead two-run homer in the sixth inning, Buster Posey added a two-run drive in the seventh, and the San Francisco Giants backed Madison Bumgarner's fourth straight win with just enough offense, holding on for a 9-8 victory over the Oakland Athletics on Saturday.
+Belt hit a go-ahead two-run homer in the sixth inning, Buster Posey added a two-run drive in the seventh, and the Giants backed Madison Bumgarner's fourth straight win with just enough offense.

-A night after the Giants rallied in the ninth inning to win 5-4 in the opener of the second Bay Bridge Series between the Bay Area rivals, Oakland nearly paid them back after trailing 9-4 to start the ninth.
+A night after the Giants rallied in the ninth inning to win 5-4 in the opener of the second edition of this Bay Area rivalry, Oakland nearly paid them back after trailing 9-4 to start the ninth.

 After Shane Loux gave up Brandon Inge's two-out single in the ninth, Santiago Casilla entered and allowed Derek Norris' run-scoring single for his first career RBI before walking Brandon Moss to load the bases.
 Casilla then allowed Brandon Hicks' two-run ground-rule double.

-Javier Lopez replaced Casilla and walked Seth Smith to put runners on the corners, then Clay Hensley — the 12th pitcher of the game and San Francisco's fourth of the inning — came in and got Jemile Weeks on a fly to shallow center caught by second baseman Ryan Theriot to end the 4-hour, 15-minute game for his second save in three chances.
-There were 385 pitches thrown.
+Javier Lopez replaced Casilla and walked Seth Smith to put runners on the corners, then Clay Hensley — the 12th pitcher of the game and San Francisco's fourth of the inning — came in and got Jemile Weeks on a fly to shallow center caught by scurrying second baseman Ryan Theriot to end the long game for his second save in three chances.

-The Giants tied the game in the sixth on the first two errors by Moss, who first booted Pablo Sandoval's grounder and the ball skipped over his glove and into the dirt in the visiting bullpen.
-Then, trying to retrieve it, Moss slipped and the ball skipped even further away as two runs easily scored.
+The Giants tied the game in the sixth on the first two errors by Moss, who booted Pablo Sandoval's grounder and then had the ball skip over his glove and into the dirt in the visiting bullpen.
+Then, trying to retrieve it, Moss slipped, and the ball skipped even further away as two runs easily scored.

 Bumgarner, who has been the most reliable starter in the Giants' rotation, had already given up a season high in hits in the third inning and reached 62 pitches after throwing 20 in the third.
 He struck out six and walked one in six innings.

 Tyson Ross (2-7), called up before the game for his third stint of the season with Oakland, allowed five runs — three earned — on four hits in 5 1-3 innings, struck out three and walked four.
-The right-hander fielded four groundouts to the pitcher in the first four innings.
+The right-hander fielded four groundouts in the first four innings.

 Home plate umpire Tony Randazzo had a scare in the fifth when a 1-2 pitch from Ross hit off Gregor Blanco's foot and bounced into Randazzo's left throat area.
 He was examined by A's trainer Nick Paparesta and stayed in the game.